tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2022-03-12-ppw-mistrz-jest-tylko-jeden.md

   - "[Mister Z](@/w/mister-z.md)"
   - "[Rob Scaffold](@/w/rob-scaffold.md)"
   - {c: "PpW Championship", s: "Four Way Match"}
+- credits:
+    Host, Ring Announcer: Michael HT
+    Referees: Sędzia Gocha # Borys
 {% end %}

 #### Recap

-* Direk was supposed to compete in the opening match, but grabbed the mic and announced that his friend [Royal Striker](@/w/royal-striker.md) will replace him.
+* Direk was supposed to compete in the opening match, but grabbed the mic and announced that his friend [Royal Striker](@/w/royal-striker.md) will replace him. \
   The unfamiliar character enters to chants of "Who the fuck are you?".

 ### References